IllusionVK/CapGo-capacitor-plugin-standard-version/README.md

 ## Install

-`npm i capacitor-standard-version`
+`npm i capacitor-plugin-standard-version`

 ## Usage

-Run `npx capacitor-standard-version` for update main version or `npx capacitor-standard-version --prerelease alpha` for alpha release for dev branch.
+Run `npx capacitor-plugin-standard-version` for update main version or `npx capacitor-plugin-standard-version --prerelease alpha` for alpha release for dev branch.

+This package will automatically manage your changelog and the version number in 4 places:
+- package.json (version key)
+- package-lock.json (version key) optional
+- Your main iOS file (guessed) (PLUGIN_VERSION key)
+- your main android file (guessed) (PLUGIN_VERSION key)

+If not present in your package add the variable `PLUGIN_VERSION` in Android and iOS.
+Add a method `getNativeVersion()` in native who will return the version, that useful for Capgo auto-update context when dev want to be certain they don't make a breaking change in production.
+Add `getJsVersion()` in JS code to allow user to check the JS version, who can be updated by updater.
+Add `checkVersionMatch()` in JS code to allow user to check if the JS and native version match.

 Exemple of Github action to do it on every commit in `main` and `development`